 So far all of the traffic lights, with the exception of a few specially created non-official ones, we have seen have showed men walking, not a single female character have been used to indicate when it is safe to cross a road.
 A message to all traffic planners who reads this: it is about time to change that.
 We want to see a "green woman" soon.

-Some countries have different versions of the "green
+Some countries have different versions of the "green man".

 LED lighted version

-• In Berlin the two versions come from the fact that Berlin used to be divided by a wall and for several were in two different countries.
+that Berlin used to be divided by a wall and for several were in two different countries.
 In East Berlin/east Germany they had one version and in West Berlin/West Germany they had another.
 After the unification of east and west they decided to keep both.

 • In UK, the US, Greece and in Italy we have found more than one version.
 They are similar in style but differ either because the design has changed slightly over time or they have introduced energy saving diods as a light source and were forced to make changes because of that.